Music Mind Games Ed. is a joyful music theory experience

 Elizabeth is grateful to have worked closely with Music Mind Games creator, Michiko Yurko, for over 10 years.
 Together, they collaborated on many projects, including multiple workshops for Prince Georges County Public Schools in Maryland and the creation of the MMG Unit Corse booklet, a training text for teachers.
 Elizabeth was also instrumental in the creation of this tool, which has become an invaluable resource for teachers in training, and now in digital form on the methods website.
 Elizabeth’s contributions include new ideas, games, insights on classroom management, organization of materials, and strategies for implementing MMG in a large group or classroom setting.
 Michiko acknowledges Elizabeths creative contributions in the following quote:

 Thank you to Elizabeth Cunha for her valuable classroom ideas found throughout the booklet.

 Elizabeth served for many years as Chair of “Music Mind Games in the Classroom”.
 Through this role, she maintained a blog and correspondence with teachers all over the world, on the MMG website.

-In addition to leading Unit 1 & Unit 2 workshops, Elizabeth has been a pioneer for diversifying training opportunities with introduction workshops, focus point lectures, parent play-dates, and half unit training sessions.
+In addition to leading Unit 1 & Unit 2 workshops, Elizabeth has been a pioneer for diversifying training opportunities that include introduction workshops, focus point lectures, parent play-dates, and half unit training sessions.
 She is an expert in her field and committed to helping teachers make the most of their training experiences in order to elevate student levels of fluency in music theory.